irena-flextool/flextool/docs/index.md

 - `interest_rate` - an interest rate [e.g. 0.05 means 5%] for the technology that is sufficient to cover capital costs assuming that the economic lifetime equals the technical lifetime
 - `lifetime` - technical lifetime of the technology to calculate investment annuity (together with interest rate)

-Second, we need to create a new constraint that will tie together the storage capacity of the *battery* and the charging/discharging capacity of the *battery_inverter*.
+Second, a new constraint needs to be created that ties together the storage capacity of the *battery* and the charging/discharging capacity of the *battery_inverter*.
 A new `constraint` object *battery_tie_kW_kWh* is created and it is given parameters `constant`, `is_active` and `sense`.
 Constant could be left out, since it is zero, but `is_active` must be defined in order to include the constraint in the *battery_invest* `alternative`.
 The `sense` of the constraint must be *equal* to enforce the kw/kWh relation.

-Third, both *battery_inverter* and *battery* will need a coefficient that will tell the model how they relate to each other.
+Third, both *battery_inverter* and *battery* need a coefficient to tell the model how they relate to each other.
 The equation has the capacity variables on the left side of the equation and the constant on the right side.

 ```
 sum_i(`constraint_capacity_coefficient` * `invested_capacity`) = `constant`
       where i is any unit, connection or node that is part of the constraint
 ```

-If we now set `constraint_capacity_coefficient` for *battery* at 1 and for *battery_inverter* at -8, the equation will force *battery_inverter* `capacity`to be 8 times smaller than the *battery* `capacity`.
-The negative term can be seen to move to the right side of the equation, so that we have:
+When the `constraint_capacity_coefficient` for *battery* is set at 1 and for the *battery_inverter* at -8, then the equation will force *battery_inverter* `capacity`to be 8 times smaller than the *battery* `capacity`.
+The negative term can be seen to move to the right side of the equation, which yields:

 ```1 x *battery* = 8 x *battery_inverter*, which can be true only if *battery_inverter* is 1/8 of *battery*```

 `constraint_capacity_coefficient` is not a parameter with a single value, but a map type parameter (index: constraint name, value: coefficient).
 It allows the object to participate in multiple constraints.

-Finally, FlexTool can mix three different types of constraint coefficients: `constraint_capacity_coefficient`, `constraint_state_coefficient` and `constraint_flow_coefficient` allowing the user to create custom constraints between any types of objects in the model for the main variables in the model (*flow*, *state* as well as *invest* and *divest*).
+Finally, FlexTool can actually mix three different types of constraint coefficients: `constraint_capacity_coefficient`, `constraint_state_coefficient` and `constraint_flow_coefficient` allowing the user to create custom constraints between any types of objects in the model for the main variables in the model (*flow*, *state* as well as *invest* and *divest*).
 So, the equation above is in full form:

 ```
   + sum_i [constraint_capacity_coefficient(i) * invested_capacity]
            where i contains [node, unit, connection] belonging to the constraint
   + sum_j [constraint_flow_coefficient(j) * invested_capacity]
            where j contains [unit--node, connection--node] belonging to the constraint
-  + sum_k [constraint_state_coefficient(k) * `invested_capacity]
+  + sum_k [constraint_state_coefficient(k) * invested_capacity]
            where k contains [node] belonging to the constraint = constant